 Ask friends and relatives that live in different locations if they can help you out if this kind of situation were to arise.

 In case of a total breakdown in society, it may be necessary to move to a place of safety.
 Many preppers have an alternative location that is ready to go just for this situation.
-Although this may appear a step too far or too extreme, for many, it is worth thinking about.
+Although this may appear a step too far, for many, it is worth thinking about.

 Develop an Emergency Plan